 There are many appropriate undergraduate majors for students desiring admission into healthcare related graduate programs, Health Sciences is just one option.
 Please consider these suggestions when determining the optimal undergraduate major for you.

 Change of Major information: Current Butler Students

-Students who have completed two or more full semesters at Butler, and who have achieved academic success in no less than three substantial science courses (or two science and one math) are eligible to apply for a change of major.
+Students who have completed two or more full semesters at Butler, and who have achieved academic success in no less than three substantial science courses are eligible to apply for a change of major.
 Note AP, IB, or dual credit courses taken while in high school do not count toward this three course requirement.
 Applicants will be evaluated on a variety of factors, including but not limited to, their demonstrated academic ability, professional conduct, and desired career path.
 Applications will be accepted anytime after qualifications are met (and grades finalized), however students are more likely to have a their application reviewed prior to their course enrollment windows opening if applications are received prior to October 1st in the fall semester, or prior to March 1st in the spring semester.
-For more information and a change of major application, please contact Tina Vawter at firstname.lastname@example.org or 317-940-9655.
+For more information and a change of major application, please contact Tina Vawter at email@example.com or 317-940-9655.